Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- In his two matchups against the Chiefs, Boyd's 31.5 receiving yards average is 8.0 less than his over/under for Sunday's game (39.5).
+- Against the Chiefs, Boyd has averaged 31.5 receiving yards per game in his two career matchups, 9.0 fewer than his over/under for Sunday's game.

-- Boyd, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In two matchups, Boyd has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Chiefs.

 - This week Boyd will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).